 - 1 scallion chopped

 - In a bowl, add the shrimp, salt, and white pepper.
 Mix together well.
 Toss in the cornstarch and mix again until fully coated.

 - Mix together 1/2 tsp cornstarch and 1/2 tbsp water to make a starch slurry.

-- Combine the eggs, salt, sugar, sesame oil, and white pepper powder, starch slurry and chopped scallions together in a bowl.
+- Combine the eggs, salt, sugar, sesame oil, white pepper powder, starch slurry, and chopped scallions together in a bowl.
 Whisk until fully mixed.

 - In a wok or pan, add 1 tbsp oil over medium high heat.
-Place the shrimp in the pan and cook until they're 80% of the way done.
+Place the shrimp in the pan and cook until they're about 80% cooked.
 Remove from the heat and transfer the shrimp into the egg mixture.

 - Wipe the wok or pan down clean.
 Heat the remaining tbsp of oil over medium-high heat.

-- When the wok starts smoking, add the egg mixture and let this cook for about 30 seconds.
-The sides of the egg mixture should bubble and puff up.
+- When the wok starts smoking, add the egg and shrimp mixture and let this cook for about 30 seconds.
+The edges of the egg mixture should bubble and puff up.

 - Using a spatula, lift the cooked layer of eggs and fold it on top of the uncooked eggs.
-Continue to do this 3-4 times.
-Do not scramble or mix the eggs vigourously or else it won't be silky
+Continue to do this 3 to 4 times.
+Do not scramble or mix the eggs vigorously or else they will lose their silky texture.

 - Turn the heat off and continue to fold and layer the eggs until your desired doneness.
 Keep in mind that the residual heat will continue to cook the eggs.